tabular-io/iceberg-kafka-connect/kafka-connect-transforms/README.md

    )
 ```

-Will become the following if `transform.json.root` is false
+Will become the following if `json.root` is false

 ```
 SinkRecord.schema: